plutoniumm/proc/math/algebras.md

 # Algebras and Topologies

+## Defns
+- **Homeomorphism**: If you can mould one space into another without tearing or gluing, via dough.

 ## Measure
 A measure is anything that assigns a non-negative real number to the subsets of some set $X$.